 When boarding the boat, always step in.
-Do not jump.
-Avoid stepping on potentially slippery surfaces.
+DO NOT jump.
+Avoid stepping on fiberglass or other potentially slippery surfaces.
 Board one person at a time.

-Do not board the boat while carrying gear.
-Set gear on the dock, board the boat and then pick-up the gear.
+DO NOT board the boat while carrying gear.
+Set gear on the dock, board the boat and then pick up the gear.